WohlSoft/Moondust-Devkit-Help/Tools/ApplicationSettings.md

 />

 ## Defaults
-Here you can redefine initial state of properties boxes when you placing elements, creating events or configuring warps.
+Here you can redefine initial state of properties boxes when you place new elements, creating events or configuring warps.

+* **NPC Settings** - Default properties for new NPCs.
+* **Warps and Doors** - Default properties for new warp entries.
+* **Classic Events tabs to auto-expand** - Choose which event actions blocks need to keep always expanded with no matter are they match their default states or not.

 <ImageZoom
   alt="AppSettingsDefaults"